getartistry/artistry/wp-content/plugins/ocean-extra/readme.txt

 3. Custom CSS.

 == Changelog ==

+= 1.4.20 =
+- Added: New setting in OceanWP Settings to select a custom footer per page/post.
+- Tweak: Sticky Header notice automatically removed if one premium extension is activated.

 = 1.4.19 =
 - Tweak: New setting for the Custom Menu widget to allow you to open the sub menus at the parent link hover or via an icon click.